Transparency Disclosure — We may receive a referral fee for products purchased through the links on our site…Read More.

 How Long Before Bed Should You Stop Eating?

-According to health experts, you should stop eating about three hours4 before going to bed.
+Health experts say you should stop eating about three hours4 before going to bed.
 This gives your body enough time to properly digest the food.

 If you are hungry later, rather than reach for that bag of chips, have a healthy late-night snack.
 Not only will this curb your hunger, but it won’t leave you too full, and you’re eating something better for your body and long-term health.